TamerTawfik/landing-page-fintech/README.md

 [![Product Name Screen Shot][product-screenshot]](https://landing-page-fintech.netlify.app/)

-Allegiant and easy to customize landing page.
+Elegant  and easy to customize landing page.
 Based on tutorial by <a href="https://www.youtube.com/c/JavaScriptMastery/featured"><strong>JavaScript Mastery »</strong></a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>